celiosantosjr/macrel2020benchmark/README.md

 This is a companion repository to:

-> _FACS: FACS - Fast antimicrobial peptides screening in high throughput data_
+> _FACS: Fast antimicrobial peptides screening in high throughput data_
 > by Célio Dias Santos Júnior and Luis Pedro Coelho _in_ Bionformatics XX:YY (2019)
 > [http://doi.org/XXX](http://doi.org/XXX)